Shifted HSS solvers for the indefinite Helmholtz equation: Introduction

 solved in the domain $\Omega$ with boundary $\partial\Omega$, with boundary conditions $u=0$ on $\partial\Omega_0\subset \partial\Omega$ and $\pp{u}{n}-(-\delta+ik)u=0$ on $\Gamma \subset \partial\Omega$, with $\partial\Omega=\partial\Omega_0+\Gamma$, and real parameters $\delta\geq 0$ and $k>0$.
 This equation arises from the time Fourier transformation of the wave equation in time with coefficient $k$ and absorption parameter $\delta$, with Sommerfeld radiation boundary conditions on $\Gamma$; it serves as a prototype for more complicated wave systems such as those arising in electromagnetism, elastodynamics, etc.

 The design of efficient and scalable iterative solvers for \eqref{eq:helmholtz strong primal} continues to be a challenging area of scientific computing when $|k|\gg \delta$, as surveyed by \cite{ernst2011difficult}.
 A number of sophisticated preconditioners have been developed.
 These include the analytic preconditioners which use Pad\'e approximations of integral operators \cite[and citations therein]{darbas2013combining}; these are mainly suited to homogeneous media.
 There is a large literature on domain decomposition methods \cite[for example]{galkowski2025convergence,graham2017domain,gander2007optimized,vion2014double} that combine the solution on (possibly overlapping) patches with various boundary conditions.
 Sweeping preconditioners \cite{engquist2011sweeping,engquist2011a_sweeping} cut the domain into subdomains, using Sommerfeld conditions or perfectly matched layers on the interior boundaries to approximate the Schur complement eliminating the solution away from those boundaries.
+By using a checkerboard pattern to organise the subdomains, \cite{taus2020sweeps} achieved a parallel wallclock time complexity of $\mathcal{O}((N/p)\log k)$ where $N=n^d$ is the number of degrees of freedom in \(d\) spatial dimensions and $p=\mathcal{O}(n)$ is the total number of processors.
 Time domain preconditioning uses timestepping methods for the time domain wave equation to construct preconditioners for the frequency domain Helmholtz equation \cite{stolk2021time}.

 In this article, we consider the solution of the indefinite Helmholtz problem using multigrid methods with classical smoothers (such as scaled Jacobi iteration) and classical grid transfer operators, in combination with shift preconditioning.
 The challenge is that on the one hand, classical multigrid methods with standard smoothers and transfer operators only work well when $\delta = \mathcal{O}(k)$ as $k\to\infty$ \cite{cocquet2017large}.
 On the other hand, we typically want to solve problems with $\delta=\mathcal{O}(1)$ ($\delta=0$, in particular).
 Recently, \cite{dwarka2023stand} presented a multigrid approach using standard smoothers but modified transfer operators adapted to the large $k$ situation.
 Here, we pursue an alternative direction: the Helmholtz operator can be preconditioned with a shifted Helmholtz operator with $\delta$ replaced by $\hat{\delta}>\delta$.
 The inverse of the shifted operator can then be further approximated with one or more multigrid cycles.
 If we choose $\hat{\delta}=\mathcal{O}(k)$, then the shifted operator will be suitable for multigrid, i.e. standard multigrid will give $k$-robust convergence.
 However, \cite{gander2015applying} showed that $\hat{\delta}$ should be $\mathcal{O}(1)$ as $k\to\infty$ for $k$-robust preconditioning of the original operator, i.e. in order that the number of required GMRES iterations $n$ is independent of $k$ as $k\to \infty$.
 This $k$-robustness is important because the cost of GMRES is $\mathcal{O}(n^2)$, and restarting is not generally robust.